fledge-iot/fledge-south-mqtt/docs/index.rst

 South MQTT
 ==========

-The *fledge-south-mqtt* plugin allows to create an MQTT subscriber service.
+The *fledge-south-mqtt-readings* plugin allows to create an MQTT subscriber service.
 MQTT Subscriber reads messages from topics on the MQTT broker.

 To create a south service you, as with any other south plugin